toby1984/mcs_upload/README.md

 The MCS bootloader works in the following way:

-1. It configures to UART to run with 19200 baud 8N1
+1. It configures the UART to run at 19200 baud with 8 data bits, no parity and 1 stop bit
 2. It polls the serial port waiting for either 123 (flash upload) or 124 (eeprom upload)
 3. After it receives one of those two bytes, it runs a simple X-modem protocol to read the data in 128-byte chunks and writes it to flash/eeprom.